 RULES - Idaho QSO Party

-RULES OVERVIEW : Please note, there have been some minor changes , like QRP and some bonus stations, SPUD stations.
+RULES OVERVIEW : Please note, there have been some minor changes , like QRP and S .
+P .
+U .
+D station scoring.

 Hello everyone, if you look at the rules below, they look complicated, and maybe they are ?